 2023 on track to become another record-breaking year as temperature hits new high

+BRUSSELS — This year is on track to become the hottest year on record, with the global mean temperature to date this year 0.52°C higher than average, the European Union's Copernicus Climate Change Service said on Thursday (Oct 5).

-BRUSSELS : This year is on track to become the hottest year on record, with the global mean temperature to date this year 0.52 degrees Celsius higher than average, the European Union's Copernicus Climate Change Service said on Thursday.
+BRUSSELS — This year is on track to become the hottest year on record, with the global mean temperature to date this year 0.52°C higher than average, the European Union's Copernicus Climate Change Service said on Thursday (Oct 5).

-The global temperature for January-September is also 1.4C higher than the preindustrial average (from the years 1850 to 1900), the institute added, as climate change pushes global temperatures to new records and short-term weather patterns also drive temperature movements.
+The global temperature for January to September is also 1.4°C higher than the preindustrial average (from the years 1850 to 1900), the institute added, as climate change pushes global temperatures to new records and short-term weather patterns also drive temperature movements.

-Last month was the warmest September on record globally, with 0.93C above the average temperature for the same month in 1991-2020, and the global temperature of the month was the most atypical warm month of any year in the ERA5 dataset, which dates back to 1940.
+Last month was the warmest September on record globally, with 0.93°C above the average temperature for the same month in 1991 to 2020, and the global temperature of the month was the most atypical warm month of any year in the ERA5 dataset, which dates back to 1940.

 Scientists have said climate change combined with the emergence this year of the El Nino weather pattern, which warms the surface waters in the eastern and central Pacific Ocean, have fueled recent record-breaking temperatures.